 This article has clearly identified ideal times of day for decision making.
 While these patterns were found in the context of playing chess, it is fair to assume that these patterns will also apply when it comes to important and irrevocable decisions that can be prepared, scheduled and optimized in advance, as in a process like decision timing (Schürholz).
 Applying the concept of decision effectiveness, to real life decision behavior and data (from Leone et al.) has generated for the first time three distinctly different decision profiles for the early, intermediate and late circadian phenotype.
 Using Figures 1, 2 & 3 (above), gives deciders (with an Morning-Eveningness Score (MEQ) in the range of about 26 and 65) a very good indication for their decision effectiveness for every hour between 8 a.m. and 2 a.m..
-Scheduling and timing their decisions according to the given profile, i.e. most important decisions during decision effectiveness peaks and least important and routine decisions with the least effort for the decider.
+Scheduling and timing their decisions according to the given profile, i.e. most important decisions during decision effectiveness peaks and least important and routine decisions during the troughs, should produce overall the best and most appropriate decisions with the least effort for the decider.